gravitational/gravity/docs/6.x/overview.md

         min: "2GB"
 ```

-The Application Manifest works in conjunction with [Helm charts](https://helm.sh/)
+The cluster manifest works in conjunction with [Helm charts](https://helm.sh/)
 and Kubernetes resources like jobs and configuration maps.
 These tools provide
 the high degree of flexibility for specifying how applications are installed,
 updated and configured.

 To create a cluster image you have to:

-1. Place the required Kubernetes resources, Helm charts and the Application
+1. Place the required Kubernetes resources, Helm charts and the cluster
-   Manifest in the same directory.
+   manifest in the same directory.
 2. Execute the `tele build` command to create the Application Bundle:

 ```bsh